green-fox-academy/twlghtzn-p2p/README.md

 The log should look like this:
 `2017-05-16 21:47:19.040 INFO Request /message POST text=apple`

 The logs should be configurable by an environment variable called `CHAT_APP_LOGLEVEL`.
-If this variable is set to `ERROR` it should only print the error messages, any other cases it should print both error and info level mesages.
+If this variable is set to `ERROR` it should only print the error messages, any other cases it should print both error and info level messages.

+#### Read the logs in Heroku

-[Read the logs](https://devcenter.heroku.com/articles/logging) on heroku not just on your local machine, to achive it first install the [heroku toolbelt](https://devcenter.heroku.com/articles/heroku-cli)
+[Read the logs](https://devcenter.heroku.com/articles/logging) on heroku not just on your local machine, to achieve it first install the [heroku toolbelt](https://devcenter.heroku.com/articles/heroku-cli)

+#### Read the logs in Azure

+[Enable and read the logs](https://docs.microsoft.com/en-us/azure/app-service/web-sites-enable-diagnostic-log) on Azure not just on your local machine but using the Azure Portal.

 ### Client Id, Peer address